OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Memory-mapped I/O** - another method to interact with devices.
 With this version the hardware makes device registers available as if they were memory locations  Helpful because no new instructions are needed to support it
     - **Hardware Interface** - the way for the software to communicate and interact with the hardware system
     - **Internal Structure** - responsible for implementing the abstraction the device presents to the system
+    - **Peripheral Bus** - These connect slower devices to the system.
+This would include hard-drives, printers, and keyboards.

     ###### [Return](#io-devices) to the *I/O Devices* module